 For me, planning meant budgeting.
 I’ve been using You Need a Budget (affiliate link) for years.
-It’s a fantastic budgeting app that gives Carla and me control of our finances.
-We sat down and accepted our new reality and rewrote our budget.
+It’s a fantastic budgeting app that gives Carla and my control of our finances.
+We sat down and accepted our new reality, and rewrote our budget.
 It was hard cutting things out we care about, but it was necessary.

 Instead of looking at our budget as letting go of things we enjoyed, we’re readdressing our priorities.
 These things might be important, but they aren’t a priority right now.
 Right now, what matters is our health and safety.
 Everything else takes a back seat.

-I’m a massive introvert.
-Like almost off the chart introvert.
+I’m a massive introvert, like an almost off-the-chart introvert.
 But also am a skilled community builder.
 Go figure.
 In a time of uncertainty, connecting with those who are most important not only helps us grow but also keeps us grounded.

 I’ll admit, when gripped by fear, it’s hard to reach out.
 The fear tells me not to put in the effort, and the introvert part of my brain says, “avoid people.”
 But, remember, Kennedy didn’t want to go to the Moon because it was easy.
 We grow when we connect with those important to us.

 At the same time, we’ve got to know when to disconnect.

 After privately announcing my resignation to friends and staff, I announced to the community.
 I posted the announcement and turned my phone off for a few hours.
 People reached out with their messages of love — which I greatly appreciated — but at that moment, I needed to disconnect.